security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-Locations are a combination of metadata entered by hand and other data obtained through use of automation tools.
-Locations are also derived from different data sources that may describe geographic objects in a variety of ways.
-The value in ``::location/name`` is to be taken directly from the geospatial data source.
-For example, if a Location is derived from OpenStreetMap, we take the value from OSM's own ``name`` attribute and place it in ``::location/name``.
-Along with ``::location/id`` and ``::location/geo-type``, ``::location/name`` is needed in order for automation tools toidentify the object within the geospatial data source.
+The value in ``name:annotation`` is to be taken directly from the geospatial data source.
+For example, if a Location is derived from OpenStreetMap, we take the value from OSM's own "name" attribute and place it in ``name:annotation``.
+Along with ``origin_id:location`` and ``geo_type:qa``, ``name:annotation`` is needed in order for automation tools toidentify the object within the geospatial data source.
 Where a Location is arbitrarily-defined, or is derived from a data source that does not provide a name, the Staff Researcher can provide one.

 origin_id:location